NCMF provides key analysis in confirming Amnesty

 Manhunt Underway for Marathon Bombing Suspects Brooke Rogers, News 4 interviews Jeff Smith.

-Jeff Smith on CNN's Erin Burnett News Hour CNN and again on News 4.
+Jeff Smith on CNN's Erin Burnett News Hour CNN.

 Colorado Media Forensics Expert Shares Insight On Boston Investigation Colorado News 4